seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Shall thy good uncle, and thy brother Lucius,
 And thou, and I, sit round about some fountain,
 Looking all downwards to behold our cheeks
-How they are stain’d, as meadows, yet not dry,
+How they are stain'd, as meadows, yet not dry,
 With miry slime left on them by a flood?
 And in the fountain shall we gaze so long
 Till the fresh taste be taken from that clearness,